byrd-laif/soilMakers/readme.md

 ## *Bio-Logical Earth Care, Living Soil To Soul.*

-*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.*
+*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.* Giving someone the courage to change what must be altered, empathy to accept what cannot be helped, and the insight too know one from the other.

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)